What are Esports?

-The club was incorporated by Andy Mack in May 2019 as a nonprofit 501c3.
+The club was incorporated in May 2019 as a nonprofit 501c3.
 Our goal is to enable all youth to develop and growth through competition in esports.
 We welcome all middle and high schoolers to join us by registering.

 The Wayzata Chapter is the first official chapter of MEC.
 It serves the Wayzata School District and surrounding communities.
 This chapter is in the process of establishing a dedicated esports facility to use for practice, matches and competitions.

 Additional chapters will be formed as MEC participation grows.